 The Risks for Contractors of Operating as a Limited Company in Foreign Countries

-Independent contractors have choices when it comes to selecting a form of business structure, and one of those is operating as a ‘limited company’ when working for clients.
-Depending on the laws of the contractor’s home country, a limited company can have advantages, but there may be issues that arise when the contractor is engaged abroad.
+Independent contractors have choices when it comes to selecting a form of business structure.
+One of those is operating as a ‘limited company’ when working for clients.
+Depending on the laws of the contractor’s home country, a limited company can have advantages.
+However, there may be issues that arise when the contractor is engaged abroad.

-Some of these come up because the contractor is actually an employee of their own company, and will need to take a broader view of their legal, tax and residency status when working abroad.
+Some of these come up because the contractor is an employee of their own company.
+In this case, they will need to take a broader view of their legal, and tax residency status.

-If you are using a limited company at home and are contemplating working on an overseas project, here are some of the risks that you should be aware of;
+If you are using a limited company at home and are contemplating working on an overseas project, you should be informed.
+Here are some of the risks for contractors that you should be aware of;

 - Permanent Establishment